 What student insurance is available?

 It is important for students to have their health insurance card to facilitate any need for medical attention.
-For students who do not have insurance coverage and who wish it, HSU has insurance brochures from different companies in the nurse's office.
+For students who do not have insurance coverage and who wish it, the nurse has some websites for a few college health insurance companies.

 Sue Ann Biggs, R.N.